 The nationally accredited Respiratory Therapy professional program at Dixie State University is an admission-limited, two-year course of study leading to an Associate of Applied Science degree in Respiratory Therapy.

 In addition, DSU’s Respiratory Therapy program has an agreement with Boise State University for students to receive thirty more credit hours and receive a Bachelor of Science in Respiratory Therapy degree.
 All courses from Boise State are online, and there is no out of state tuition charge.

 The Respiratory Therapy professional program is admission-limited meaning that, through a competitive application process, one cohort of 14-16 students is admitted to the professional program per year.
 The start date for the program is the first day of classes of the DSU fall semester.

 Students must complete specified prerequisite courses prior to admission to the Respiratory Therapy program.
 Professional program courses comprise 59 semester hours that must be completed sequentially.

-Respiratory Therapy Program Curriculum Map (Total Credits = 59)
+Respiratory Therapy professional Program Curriculum Map (Total Credits = 59)